 who had received from Bahá’u’lláh the title “Letter of Eter-

-nity.”
+nity”.
 This son had become a staunch believer.
 As for his father,

 the Ḥájí, he was a princely individual known for his lavish open-

 handedness not only in Persia and Iraq but as far away as India.